 The granting of the variance will not be injurious to the area or detrimental to the public welfare.
-Although the variance request is to eliminate a perimeter Compatibility Buffers along a portion of the northern boundary, the western boundary and perimeter boundary along the east limits of the open space parcel, no future residential units will be negatively impacted.
-The owner / developer has provided ample buffering adjacent to Pod F where more appropriate and inclusive of a portion of the equestrian trail system.
+Although the variance request is to eliminate buffer along a portion of the northern boundary within Pod D, no future residential units will be negatively impacted.
+The owner / developer has provided ample buffering by utilizing the existing lake as a spatial buffer where adjacent to the existing District Park.
 It is the owner / developer's belief that the overall intent of perimeter buffering has been met project wide.
+As previously mentioned, the Variance associated with Buffer #1 is a result of Palm Beach County requiring drainage for District Park F to serve the parks drainage needs.
+The existing lake was dug to provide said necessary drainage.
+The lake includes an existing Drainage Easement as recorded in O.R.
+18272, Page 1736.